wbraswell/codex/README.md

   - Outbound network is _fully blocked_ by default – even if a child process tries to `curl` somewhere it will fail.

-- **Linux** – we recommend using Docker for sandboxing, where Codex launches itself inside a **minimal container image** and mounts your repo _read/write_ at the same path.
-A custom `iptables`/`ipset` firewall script denies all egress except the OpenAI API.
-This gives you deterministic, reproducible runs without needing root on the host.
-You can read more in [`run_in_container.sh`](./codex-cli/scripts/run_in_container.sh)
+On other platforms, sandboxing is not enforced; commands are executed without isolation.

-Both approaches are _transparent_ to everyday usage – you still run `codex` from your repo root and approve/reject steps as usual.
+The sandboxing mechanism (where available) is _transparent_ to everyday usage – you still run `codex` from your repo root and approve/reject steps as usual.

 ---